What’s the Difference Between a Keloid and a Piercing Bump?

 Because of these distinct sensations and physical differences, it’s important to identify a keloid early and consult with a specialist experienced in keloid treatment.

-How Long Keloids and Piercing Bumps Last
+How Long Do Keloids and Piercing Bumps Last?

 The healing timeline for a piercing bump is typically very different from that of a keloid.
 Understanding these timelines can help set realistic expectations for recovery and treatment.